Business ownership: Race and gender should not be a barrier to owning a business.

 Drivers of Inequity

-People of color are less likely than Whites to have access to capital and contracts to start and grow a business, due in part to historical policies such as redlining that denied home loans and wealth-building opportunities to people of color.
-Today, business loan denial rates for firms owned by people of color are three times higher than for firms owned by Whites.
-Business owners of color also pay higher interest rates and receive lower loan and equity investments.
-Although creditworthiness is a factor in loan denials, this metric does not reflect how reliably individuals pay their rent.
-Underrepresented groups also often face barriers accessing important networks and training programs.
+People of color are less likely than white people to have access to capital and contracts to start and grow a business, due in part to historical policies such as redlining that denied home loans and wealth-building opportunities to people of color.
+Today, business loan denial rates for firms owned by people of color are more than twice as high compared to white-owned businesses Business owners of color also pay higher interest rates and receive lower loan and equity investments.
+During the shelter-in-place phase of the Covid-19 pandemic, racial discrimination among lenders prevented many entrepreneurs of color from accessing paycheck protection program loans.
+Underrepresented groups also often face barriers to accessing important networks and training programs for maintaining a successful business.

 Strategies